WiMLDS-Ghana/MathsBootCamp24/README.md

 # MathsBootCamp24
 This repo will contain all the relevant materials for the WiMLDS Accra Maiden Maths Bootcamp with AIMS Ghana.

+# Introduction
+This repo will contain all the relevant materials for the WiMLDS Accra Maiden Maths Bootcamp with AIMS Ghana.

 # Curriculum
 1. Item 1